Singularities of moduli spaces of sheaves on K3 surfaces and Nakajima quiver varieties: Quadraticity of Kuranishi families

 {\bf Fact 1.} {\it There is an isomorphism of differential graded Lie algebras:}

 0.3 cm {\bf Fact 2.} {\it Let $G=\Aut(F)$.
 Then $G\cong \Aut(M_F)$ and there is a $G$-equivariant isomorphism of functors}

 Putting together the two facts above we get the following result.

-\begin{prop}Let $S$ be a K3 surface.
-Let $F$ be a non-special pure dimension one sheaf.
-Let $M_F$ be its Lazarsfeld-Mukai bundle.
-Then a Kuranishi family for $F$ enjoys the formality property if and only if the corresponding Kuranishi family for $M_F$ does, too. \end{prop}
+\begin{prop} Let $S$ be a K3 surface.
+Let $F$ be a non-special pure dimension one sheaf and let $M_F$ be its Lazarsfeld-Mukai bundle.
+There exists a $G$--equivariant isomorphism between $\Def_F$ and $\Def_M$.
+In particular, $\Def_F$ enjoys the quadraticity property if and only if the $\Def_{M_F}$ does, too. \end{prop}

-From Zhang's Theorem and Remark \ref{remark zhang} we then get the following formality criterion in the pure dimension one case.
+From Zhang's Theorem and Remark \ref{remark zhang} we then get the following quadraticity criterion in the pure dimension one case.

 \begin{prop} Let $(S,H_0)$ be a polarized K3 surface.
 Let $v = (0,[C],\chi)$ be a Mukai vector and let $F$ be a $H_0$-polystable sheaf on $S$, pure of dimension one and non-special, and with Mukai vector equal to $v$.
-If $M_F$ is $H_0$-polystable, then both $M_F$ and $F$ satisfy the dgla-formality property. \end{prop}
+If $M_F$ is $H_0$-polystable, then both $\Def_{M_F}$ and $\Def_F$ satisfy the quadraticity property. \end{prop}

 The main result of this section is the following theorem.